 This doesn’t apply only to your wallet; you will want to secure anything that someone could grab quickly.
 On a recent trip to Rio, we got on a train to the legendary Maracana stadium for a game featuring the local futbol favorite Flamengo.
 It was rush hour, and the train was insanely packed; despite living for more than a decade in New York City and having taken countless trips around the world, I have never experienced anything like it.
 If there was ever an environment ripe for pickpocketing and unseen thefts, this was it.
-I had a backpack with sweatshirts and a camera inside so looked around at how the locals were dealing with it and noticed that everyone had their backpacks and bags in front of them.
+I had a backpack with sweatshirts and a camera inside, so I looked around at how the locals were dealing with it and noticed that everyone had their backpacks and bags in front of them.

 A button on your back pocket or an across-the-body bag instead of an over-the-shoulder purse can also help here; adding just a little bit of difficulty is often enough to inspire thieves to look for other victims.
-For more advice, see Money Safety Tips for Travelers.

 10. Don’t use public Wi-Fi for financial transactions.

-You’ll want to avoid checking bank balances, making online payments or entering financially sensitive passwords of any kind while using public Internet or Wi-Fi networks.
-Occasionally it’s unavoidable, and the number of hotel Wi-Fi systems with keystroke loggers installed by sophisticated hackers is extremely low–but it’s always a risk.
+You’ll want to avoid checking bank balances, making online payments or entering financially sensitive passwords of any kind while using public internet or Wi-Fi networks.
+Occasionally it’s unavoidable, and the number of hotel Wi-Fi systems with keystroke loggers installed by sophisticated hackers is extremely low—but it’s always a risk.

 Note also that a hack doesn’t have to be an inside job—that is, a hotel employee or system installer—but can also be a fellow lodger who has hacked into the minimally protected (if at all) hotel Wi-Fi network.